christopher-demarco/hello-serverless/README.md

 configuration of Terraform state, so that each distinct environment (`dev` for the developer's local machine, `test` for the automated QA regime, and `production` for CICD deploys from the `main` branch) can be create & destroyed independently.
+Each environment's state is stored at the `terraform/<env>` key.

 AWS resources are likewise named according to environment--e.g. there will will always be one Lambda (hello-production), but there may be